AJacobsonRed3/NAVSQL/README.md

 SELECT * FROM dbo.[vNAV_G_L Account] where Company = 'USA'

-Check the folder for Dealing with Multiple Companies for an explanation.
+Check the folder 100_MultipleCompanyViews for setting up these views.